jonathaneunice/textdata/README.rst

   and PyPy3 2.4.0 (based on 3.2.5).
 Module should work on Python 3.2, but
   dropped from testing matrix due to its age and lack of a Unicode literal making test specification much more difficult.)

-* Common line prefix is now computed without considering blank lines, so blank lines need not have any indentation on them just to "make things work."

-* The tricky case where all lines have a common prefix, but it's not entirely composed of whitespace, now properly handled.
-  This is useful for lines that are already "quoted" such as with leading ``"|"`` or ``">"`` symbols (common in Markdown and old-school email usage styles).

-* ``textlines()`` is now somewhat superfluous, now that ``lines()`` has a ``join`` kwarg.
-But you may prefer it for the implicit indication that it's turning lines into text.

 * It's tempting to define a constant such as ``Dedent`` that might be the default for the ``lstrip`` parameter, instead of having